Seneca-ICTOER/software-testing/docs/F-QA/QA-1.md

 ### Themes

 A theme is one of the major goals of the project.
 It is usually a long term objective that is a very major and significant component of the project. a theme can also be viewed as a major strategic business objective.
 For example, if you decide you want to break into the project management software market then this would be the theme of your project.
-Of course a theme is too broad and objective and it needs to be broken down into smaller, more manageable objectives.
+Of course, a theme is too broad and objective and it needs to be broken down into smaller, more manageable objectives.

 ### Epics